dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Metrics & Logs/Azure Metrics & Logs.md

 ---

 **Azure Metrics**
+Numeric values that describe some aspect of the system at a particular time
-The metrics of all resource are stored in the metrics store (timeseries data store) for 90 days
+Metrics of all resource are stored in the metrics store (timeseries data store) for 90 days
 Data from the store can be sent to a target as required

 **Azure Logs**
+Logs are events that occurred within the system (It can be unstructured data with timestamp)
 The logs for resources are not stored anywhere by default, needs to be manually saved

 ---